 - In the food processor, pulse the flours, butter, shortening, and salt until the fats are in small pieces coated with flour, about 15 times.
-Add the water and vodka (if using) all at once and process until the mixture almost forms a ball.
+Add ¼ cups of the water, and then 1 tablespoon at a time, pulsing until the mixture almost forms a ball.
 Form the dough into a 6- by 4-inch rectangle using plastic wrap and a bench scraper to firmly press the dough into a cohesive form.
 Wrap tightly and refrigerate a minimum of 4 hours.

-- Heat the oven to 425˚F; if you have one, place a baking stone, Baking Steel, or inverted baking sheet on the center rack to heat.
+- Heat the oven to 425˚F; if you have one, place a baking stone or inverted baking sheet on the center rack to heat.

 - Fill the bottom crust with the cauliflower filling.
-Whisk together the milk, eggs, Worcestershire, and mustard in a small bowl until the eggs are thoroughly incorporated.
-Pour over the cauliflower filling, sprinkle with the cheddar cheese, and cover with the top crust.
+Whisk together the milk, eggs, Worcestershire, and mustard in a small bowl, and fold in the cheddar cheese.
+Pour it over the cauliflower filling, and cover the filling with the top crust.
 Crimp and slash the top crust a few times with a sharp knife.

-- Combine the egg yolk and water and use a pastry brush to paint it on the top crust from edge to edge.
-Sprinkle with the Parmigiano and slip the pie into the hot oven (on top of the steel, stone, or baking sheet if using).
+- Combine the egg yolk and water in a small bowl, and use a pastry brush to paint it on the top crust from edge to edge.
+Sprinkle with the grated Parmigiano, and slide the pie into the hot oven (on top of the baking stone or baking sheet if using.
 Bake for 20 minutes.
 Reduce the temperature to 375˚F and bake until the crust is bronzed and the filling is bubbling, 25-40 minutes.
 Cool slightly before slicing into portions.